Daniel J. Frey

 Our faults can blind us or open our eyes.

-Our faults can deafen our compassion or open wide our hearts and minds.
+Our faults can deafen our compassion or open our hearts and minds wide.

-We all share the responsibility for our society for our community.
+We all share the responsibility for our society and our community.

-Through neglect, we've allowed the shallow, the petty, the self-interest to dominate our social discourse, our Republic.
+Through neglect, we've allowed the shallow, the petty, and the self-interested to dominate our social discourse, our Republic.

-Our government, our law enforcement leadership apparently so corrupted by their own vice that they are unwilling or unable to prosecute crimes committed against our society.
+Our government and our law enforcement leadership are so corrupted by their own vice that they are unwilling or unable to prosecute crimes committed against our society.

-Money launder's, sex trafficker's, pedophiles, tax frauds, sexual predators as long as they serve a political party is exempt from justice.
+Money launderers, sex traffickers, pedophiles, tax frauds, and sexual predators, as long as they serve a political party, are exempt from justice.

-Obvious crimes committed by officials of this government along our borders go un-investigated, are not stopped as private enterprise profits off the imprisonment of children?
+Obvious crimes committed by officials of this government along our borders go uninvestigated and are not stopped, as private enterprise profits off the imprisonment of children and adults.

 What has happened to the leadership of this nation, I ask?

-Are we to believe as I have stated that they are all every last one of them so corrupted by their vices that not one of them can hold jury over any of these apparent crimes?
+Are we to believe, as I have stated, that they are all, every last one of them, so corrupted by their vices that not one of them can hold a jury over any of these apparent crimes?

 If it's not their vices, what else can prevent apparently good people from standing for justice and bringing the criminal to trial?

-Shame is only for humans who can still feel it.
+Shame only on those humans who can still feel it.

-Apparently, many do not know the meaning of love.
+Apparently, many people no longer understand the meaning of love.

-Is that where our society has landed here in the 21st Century?
+Is that where our society has planted its flag here in the 21st Century?

-Have the dreams of a nation of a people been so torn and discarded that even a simple point of justice, that we don't tolerate child rape is too difficult for us to prosecute?
+Have the dreams of a nation of a people been so torn and discarded that even a simple point of justice that we, our American society, don't tolerate child rapists is now too difficult for us to prosecute?

-The apparent moral bankruptcy of our two political powers, the one graft, and power at any cost, the other spineless, is overwhelming.
+The apparent moral bankruptcy of our two political powers, my conservative brothers and sisters standing for power at any cost, and my liberal brothers and sisters sitting spineless, afraid to rock the boat, is overwhelming.

 I hear the cry of pain of another woman's child.